JianLoong/malaysia-api/README.md

 The states and federal territories of Malaysia are the principal administrative divisions of Malaysia.
 Malaysia is a federation of 13 states (Negeri) and 3 federal territories (Wilayah Persekutuan).

 11 states and 2 federal territories are located on the Malay Peninsula, collectively called Peninsular Malaysia (Semenanjung Malaysia) or West Malaysia.
 2 states are on the island of Borneo, and the remaining federal territory consists of islands offshore of Borneo; they are collectively referred to as East Malaysia or Malaysian Borneo.
 Out of the 13 states in Malaysia, 9 are monarchies.

+The aim of this API is to provide static information that will be consumed by other applications.

 # List of End Points